Nanbu Kreo-Lite aiai NA-718 Table Lamp

 Manufacturer: Nanbu LTD, Japan – Nanbu Industrial Co.
 Ltd, Hong Kong, Kreo Co LTD.

-Other versions: Made in several colours and made with a switch left-right and a switch up-down.
+Other versions: This Nanbu Kreo-Lite aiai NA-718 table lamp exists in several colours and was made with a switch left-right and a switch up-down.
 Made with an aluminium front or only a black plastic front.
 These lamps were a big hit and were produced for several years, starting from the early 70s.